k3xu/CSE-135-PA2/README.md

 ## Github Auto Deploy Setup

 We used Github hooks to to deploy from Github.
 This was done by setting up a repository.
 Our .git directory is located at '/var/www'.
-After this was done we edited the  post-commit file with
+After this was done we edited the  post-commit file with:

     #!/bin/bash
     unset GIT_INDEX_FILE